-Point Lepreau Nuclear Generating Station refurbishment (PLNGS)
+Point Lepreau Nuclear Generating Station (PLNGS) Refurbishment

-The regulatory balance relates to the PLNGS refurbishment, the EUB authorized a regulatory asset be established to capitalize period costs during the refurbishment period.
+The EUB authorized a regulatory asset be established to capitalize period costs during the refurbishment period.
 These costs are recovered in rates over the remaining useful life of the refurbished station.
 This account accumulated the following costs over the refurbishment period (March 28, 2008 to November 23, 2012)

-- the normal period costs (net of any revenue) incurred by PLNGS, and - the costs of replacement power incurred during the refurbishment period, less

-• costs included in current rates.
+- the normal period costs (net of any revenue) incurred by PLNGS, and - the costs of replacement power incurred during the refurbishment period, - less - costs included in current rates.